SciKit-Surgery/PythonTemplate/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 Coding guidelines
 -----------------

 1. Commit in small, related chunks.
-Review each commit and explain it's purpose in the commit message.
+Review each commit and explain its purpose in the commit message.
 2. Please follow PEP8 guidelines https://www.python.org/dev/peps/pep-0008/
 3. Create a python virtual environment (virtualenv) for development
 4. Make sure that pylint passes.
 You may disable specific warnings within the code where it is reasonable to do so